uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 far for high latitude ecosystems, but with work put into the parameterizations, it could be used elsewhere.

+DVM-DOS-TEM is an advanced ecological mechanistic model tailored to capture the intricacies of vegetation and soil thermal dynamics in cold regions.
+Designed to study ecosystem responses to climate changes and disturbances, it has a particular focus on boreal, arctic, and alpine landscapes.
+The model integrates vegetation dynamics (DVM) and soil biogeochemistry (DOS-TEM) to simulate processes on monthly and yearly scales, with some components operating at an even finer granularity.
+Its versatility allows for site-specific to regional simulations, making it valuable for predicting shifts in permafrost, vegetation, and carbon dynamics.

+Key Features:

+* Vegetation Dynamics: Simulates the lifecycle of various plant functional types, influenced by climatic conditions.
+* Carbon and Nitrogen Cycling: Captures ecosystem carbon and nitrogen fluxes and reservoirs, incorporating processes such as photosynthesis, respiration, and decomposition.
+* Soil Thermal Dynamics: Provides detailed insights into soil thermal conditions, including permafrost dynamics and active layer thickness, influenced by external factors like snow cover.
+* Disturbance Modules: Accounts for ecological disturbances, including wildfires, insect infestations, and anthropogenic activities.

 # Statement of need

 TBMs are needed because...